Terrifying Footage Of 9/11 Reminds Us Why We Should Never Forget That Tragic Day

 See the destruction and chaos caused by the aeroplanes in Caroline’s video below:

 Caroline spoke about witnessing the event in an interview with CNN in 2011, saying:

 It was just kind of pandemonium with no one knowing what [was] happening.

 It took kind of ten years for me to understand why this footage is special.
 People, I think, want to remember the details clearly and to hold onto it because they know how significant it was.

-The towers collapsed, leaving almost 10,000 injured.
-2,763 people were killed there, including firefighters, paramedics and police officers.
+The towers collapsed, leaving almost 10,000 injured and 2,763 people dead, including firefighters, paramedics and police officers.

 As most of today’s teenagers and children only know the terrorist act as a horror before their lifetime, reflecting on September 11 is a vital part of honouring the people who were affected by the tragedy, and remembering how it changed the world.

 Many courageous people entered the burning buildings to help those inside, ignoring instincts of self-preservation and risking everything in order to help save people who were, in reality, just strangers to them.
 Many never returned.

 According to History, September 11, 2001 has been recorded as the deadliest day in history for New York City firefighters, with 343 losing their lives as a result of the attacks.

 UNILAD spoke to Sabrina, who recalled the stroke of luck which kept her grandfather from the devastation of the World Trade Center during his time working as the chief of the Suffolk County Fire Academy.
 By coincidence, he was not working on September 11, though the firefighter, like so many other people, was still massively affected by the disaster as he lost two of his best friends to the attack.